BAE defers dividend decision, says coronavirus will hit outlook

 Britain's BAE Systems said it would defer a decision on whether to pay its dividend and had launched cost control measures after seeing significant disruption from coronavirus in recent weeks.

-The maker of Typhoon fighters, combat vehicles and Astute Class nuclear-powered attack submarines said its liquidity was strong, with significant gross cash and access to a 2 billion pound ($2.5 billion) revolving credit facility committed to April 2024. ($1 = 0.8078 pounds)
+The maker of Typhoon fighters, combat vehicles, and Astute Class nuclear-powered attack submarines said its liquidity was strong, with significant gross cash and access to a 2 billion pound ($2.5 billion) revolving credit facility committed to April 2024.
+The British company said it was also working closely with its customers and suppliers to support them, meaning it would be able to increase production quickly once it is able to do so. ($1 = 0.8078 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)